WeaselGames/godot_luaAPI_docs/docs/classes/lua_callable_extra.md

 ### with_ref_and_tuple _LuaCallableExtra_ {#with_ref_and_tuple}

 Static method that creates a LuaCallableExtra.
-By specifying the number of expected arguments in this function, the addon will be able to add all, if any, extra arguments to a [LuaTuple](lua_tuple.md), which will always be the last parameter.
+By specifying the number of expected arguments in this function, the module will be able to add all, if any, extra arguments to a [LuaTuple](lua_tuple.md), which will always be the last parameter.

 !!! note
 	This method is similar to [with_ref](#with_ref) and [with_tuple](#with_tuple) combined.